tkhq/docs/docs/getting-started/Sub-Organizations.md

 - `X-Stamp-Webauthn` header: set to the WebAuthn stamp collected on the application's frontend (the End-User passkey signature)
 - The request body: `CREATE_WALLET` activity request.

-We've abstracted getting WebAuthn signatures and creating signed Turnkey requests behind typed methods (e.g. `stampCreatePrivateKeys`).
+We've abstracted getting WebAuthn signatures and creating signed Turnkey requests behind typed methods (e.g. `stampCreateWallet`).

 Our `TurnkeyClient` (in (from [`@turnkey/http`](https://www.npmjs.com/package/@turnkey/http))) can be initialized with a `WebauthnStamper` (from [`@turnkey/webauthn-stamper`](https://www.npmjs.com/package/@turnkey/webauthn-stamper)):